hekmon/DiskTools/README.md

 ### Example 2

-But you can pass a second argument to optimalAlignment : the sector number of your last partition in order to compute the sector number to use for your next partition in order to make it aligned.
+You can also pass a second argument to optimalAlignment : the sector number of your last partition in order to compute the sector number to use for your next partition in order to make it aligned.

 Let's use the disk we initialized in the [GPTinitialize](https://github.com/Hekmon/DiskTools#gptinitialize) part :